-We understand that acknowledging that your behaviour has been abusive is a very difficult thing to do and that this is the first step in a journey to create a healthy relationship.
+We understand that acknowledging that your behaviour has been abusive is a very difficult thing to do and that this is the first step in a journey to create a healthy, non-abusive relationship.
 Our services have helped many people over the years improve their relationships and to avoid using abuse.

 ADAPT (Accredited Domestic Abuse Prevention Training)

-Throughout your time with The Hampton Trust if you have concerns about anything you are able to access dedicated Mentors who can support you throughout the programme.
+When working with Hampton Trust you are able to access dedicated Mentors who can support you.
 Our mentoring service provides regular calls to all clients and can be accessed even after the intervention has been completed.
 Mentors are contactable all year round.
-For further support review our My Fair Arguing Guidelines and our Time out plan.
+Mentors are volunteers who have completed interventions with us.

 Integrated Victim Safety Service

-When you access the service you must be willing to provide details of your current or ex-partner.
-A member of the team will then make contact to check in with them.
+When you access the service, you must be willing to provide details of your current or ex-partner.
+A dedicated partner worker will contact them and support them during your engagement with us.

 Where do we work?

 Our interventions are delivered within community settings across Hampshire and The Isle of Wight.
 Some of our interventions are delivered virtually and whether this intervention is suitable for you will be discussed at assessment.

 To make a referral you can complete a referral form today and email it to email@example.com